igorlogius/query-anything/README.md

-Query Whatever API with some selected Text as input and display any output in the browserAction popup
+Query any API with some selected Text as input and display any output in the browserAction popup

 Examples: Home Automation Triggers, Translation, ...